Program Educational Objectives and Student Outcomes

 The Citadel’s Electrical Engineering program includes assessment to demonstrate that students obtain an ability to:

-- identify, formulate, and solve complex engineering problems apply knowledge of mathematics, science, and engineering
+- identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.